Advaith41/Controls-Engineering/README.md

 # Controls-Engineering
+About
-Controls Engineering - Spring 2024 by Prof. Ma, Tong
+Controls Engineering - Spring 2024 by Prof. Ma, Tong.
+Contains all the assignments, projects, solutions and cheat sheet (written for test)